yiisoft/validator/docs/guide/built-in-rules-callback.md

 ### Usage of validation context for validating multiple attributes depending on each other

-A validation context can be utilized too - for example, when performing validation of attributes depending on each other.
-In the below example the 3 angles are verified by degree values to form a valid triangle:
+In the example below, the 3 angles are validated as degrees to form a valid triangle:

 ```php
 use Yiisoft\Validator\Result;